If you’ve managed to get hold of a sneak copy of our book

 2-4 cloves of garlic (crushed)

-Handful of fresh sage leaves (chopped) or ½ tsp dried sage
+Handful of fresh sage leaves (chopped) or ½ tsp dried

 150g Risotto Rice